 - Leading and organizing other nurses to improve patient care

 National Nurses Week was first held during October in 1954, to mark the 100th anniversary of Florence Nightingale’s work in Crimea.
-In 2020, National Nurses week marks the 200th anniversary of Florence Nightingale’s birth.
+In 2020, National Nurses week marked the 200th anniversary of Florence Nightingale’s birth.

 What does National Nurses Week celebrate?